-While AI image generators are still attracting most of the headlines, AI photo editors—apps that take your image and use AI to edit or improve it in some way—have been quietly developing in the background.
+While AI image generators are still attracting most of the headlines, AI photo editors—apps that take your image and use AI to edit or improve it in some way—have been starting to generate some buzz.

-As a photographer, I've been shooting and editing images for more than 15 years, and a huge amount of my writing career has actually been about photography.
-I've been testing and using AI photo editors (and AI features in standard photo editors) since they've been available.
+As a photographer, I've been shooting and editing images for almost 20 years, and a huge amount of my writing career has actually been about photography.
+I've been testing and using AI photo editors—and AI features in standard photo editors—since they've been available, which is probably a lot longer than you think.

 Because AI is such a hot topic right now, there are a handful of apps available that I can only call scams.
-For example, one typical example charges $40/month for an entirely mediocre experience.
+For example, one typical example charges $40/month (with some extra tools costing an additional $20/month) for an entirely mediocre experience.
 The only thing the app does to justify the price is trumpet how AI it all is on its website.
 I cannot stress enough that you do not need to pay that kind of over-the-top subscription price for the best AI image editing apps.
+If something costs more than a Photoshop subscription, it must be truly exceptional.

 For this article, I spent more time testing all the options out there, and based on my experience testing, these are the best AI photo editors.